-Seminars, Critiques, Reviews and Discussion Groups are conducted as a forum for discussion and debate of issues and ideas relevant to your work.
-Studio seminars are usually based on or initiated by a visual presentation and encourage you to address work in a critical manner.
+Seminars, Critiques, Reviews and Discussion Groups are conducted as forums for discussion and debate of issues and ideas relevant to your work.
+Studio seminars are usually based on or initiated by a visual presentation and encourage you to apply criticaal thinking to your work and practice.